Guidon (United States): Marine Corps

 Fleet Marine Forces units have "FMF" emblazoned above the Marine Emblem, non infantry and artillery reserve units display "USMCR," while all infantry, artillery, and active units carry a "USMC".
 The regimental-level numeral will be displayed in the lower left corner, unless a higher or lower command numeral provides better identification (for example, a battalion HQ company would display the battalion's numeral instead of the regiment).
 The company level designation letter, abbreviated title, or number will be in the lower right corner.

 Charlie Company 1st Battalion 7th Marines "Suicide Charley" is one of the only units authorized a second guidon in the United States Marine Corps.
 Charlie Company 1/7 a.k.a.
 "Suicide Charley" is authorized a white guidon with a skull and crossbones.

 Fox Company 2nd Battalion 5th Marines "Blackhearts" are authorized white markings on a black guidon, Crossed rifle and shattered paddle and a Ka-Bar inset behind a black heart logo; skull wearing camouflage "Boonie Cover" superimposed at center above "Blackhearts."

-The emblem is also seen on the Company's black T-shirts which are authorized for Company PT uniform in place of a green T-shirt.

-Versions of this emblem also have the words, "Special Operations Capable" across the bottom.

 No additional attachments are authorized, including streamers, bands, or the like.
 Some units incorporate additional mascots into unofficial guidons.